lisyarus/blog/_posts/2022-04-21-compute-blur.md

 Thankfully, this can be easily dealt with by using a [pool of queries](https://bitbucket.org/lisyarus/psemek/src/master/libs/gfx/source/query.cpp) that creates a new query object if all others are still busy.
 I'll use both methods: timer queries for measurement, and frame durations for sanity checks (e.g. to make sure that I'm measuring the right thing and there's nothing else occupying half the frame time).

-The performance on my GeForce GTX 1060 turns out to be pretty sad: **15ms** for the whole blur.
+The performance turns out to be pretty sad: **15ms** for the whole blur.
 This is clearly unsatisfactory (we typically have just 16ms for the whole frame!), so let's move on to a better approach.

 ### Separable kernel